iLumensFirmware/pages-policies/docs/helios-privacy-policy.md

 Helios does not display advertisements in our mobile app or on our devices.
 Any data collected is used solely for the operation of Helios and for troubleshooting purposes.
 Data required for Helios to function remains encrypted and stored locally on your device.
 When you delete the app, your data is deleted as well.
 Below is a summary of the data we collect and how it is used.
 These descriptions are also available in-app, where you can configure and modify your preferences at any time.

+Helios does not target nor intentionally collect information from minors, this includes any individuals under the age of 13, 16, and 18.

 ### Device Model & Operating System (OS) Version

 *If you opt out, Crashlytics will be disabled.*